tschaub/nik/readme.md

 ## Motivation

-The primary motivation of this project is to make it easy to start a new project with some existing scaffolding.
-Think of it as [Yeoman](http://yeoman.io/)-extra-light.
-The idea is that people can publish reusable project scaffolding on [npmjs.org](http://npmjs.org/).
+The primary motivation of `nik` is to make it easy to start a new project with some existing scaffolding.
+Think of it as [Yeoman](http://yeoman.io/)-extra-light or `npm init` on steroids.
+The idea is that people will host templates or project scaffolding on on [npmjs.org](http://npmjs.org/) or [GitHub](https://github.com/), and you can use `nik` to bootstrap your project.

 Please [submit an issue](https://github.com/tschaub/nik/issues) if you encounter any trouble.
 Contributions or suggestions for improvements welcome!